shahincsejnu/flutter_basic_projects/Display Local Json data App/README.md

-This is a flutter apps.
-In this apps i have taken Local json data and displayed it in this app.
+This is a flutter app.
+In this app i have taken Local json data and displayed it in this app.

 For Details including the code please go through `vizu` folder.